-We believe that the net proceeds from this offering, together with our existing cash and cash equivalents as of December 31, 2020, will enable us to fund our operating expenses and capital expenditure requirements for at least 18 months from the date of this prospectus.
+We believe that the net proceeds from this offering, together with our existing cash and cash equivalents as of September 30, 2020, and our anticipated expenditures and commitments through June 2022, will enable us to fund our operating expenses and capital expenditure requirements for at least 18 months from the date of this prospectus.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
-We believe the amount of net proceeds from this offering allocated to clinical trials of TTX-MC138 will be sufficient to complete a Phase 0 clinical trial for TTX-MC138.
+We believe the amount of net proceeds from this offering allocated to clinical trials on TTX-MC138 will be sufficient to complete a Phase 1 clinical trial for TTX-MC138.
 We also believe that the amount of net proceeds from this offering allocated to preclinical development work on TTX-siPDL1 and TTX-siLIN28b will be sufficient to complete that preclinical development.
-We will need to raise substantial additional funds to complete additional clinical trials on TTX-MC138 and any clinical trials on other drug candidates, including TTX-siPDL1 and TTX-siLIN28b, and before we can expect to commercialize any of our drug candidates, if approved.
+We will need to raise substantial additional funds to complete additional clinical trials on TTX-MC138 and any clinical trials on other drug candidates, including TTX-siPDL1 and TTX-siLIN28b and TTX-XXXX and before we can expect to commercialize any of our drug candidates, if approved.